rust-lang/rfcs/text/3476-impl-trait-for-fn.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

+It gives the possibility to also implement a trait directly scoped to a function instead of generic implementation of multiple.
+Other than that, it basically behaves the same.

 When the function has parameters, modifiers or a return type, it should not be included in the impl block, because the path is already unique
 ```rust
 async fn request_name(id: PersonID) -> String { .. }